 Over time, investments can become powerful tools for creating financial growth.
-All kinds of investments present varying degrees of risk to your capital, which means that the value of your investment may go up and down and you may get back less than you invest.
+All kinds of investments present varying degrees of risk to your capital, which means that the value of your investment can go down as well as up and you may get back less than you invest.

 Here are two important questions to ask yourself, when you’re getting ready to invest.

 Do you already have enough money set aside to cover emergencies?

 Smart investors ensure they have sufficient cash to cope with unexpected expenses in case of a rainy day.
 We recommend that you seek advice from a financial adviser if you’d like help determining your particular financial needs.